kelso11/Fair-Use-Argument_Metheny/FairUseCase.md

 ### Factor 1: Character
 The nature of _It's Finally Ironic_ is an obvious example of __parody__.
 Parody can be [defined as](http://www.merriam-webster.com/dictionary/parody) "a piece of writing, music, etc., that imitates the style of someone or something else in an amusing way".  _It's finally Ironic_ imitates both the lyrics and music of its original in a humorous way.

-In regards to lyrics, Rachael and Eliza Hurwitz, disagree with the implication that Alanis Morissette’s examples of irony are indeed _ironic_.
+In regards to lyrics, Rachael and Eliza Hurwitz disagree with the implication that Alanis Morissette’s examples of irony are indeed _ironic_.
 Instead in their video, Rachael and Eliza use Alanis Morissette’s lyrics and make them literal cases of irony.
 An example is:

 |Original Lyrics|Parody Lyrics|
 |:---:|:---:|